1800 United States presidential election in Pennsylvania

-The 1800 United States presidential election in Pennsylvania took place on December 1, 1800, during a special session of the Pennsylvania General Assembly.
-Members of the bicameral state legislature chose 15 electors to represent Pennsylvania in the Electoral College as part of the 1800 United States presidential election.
+A presidential election was held in Pennsylvania on December 1, 1800, as part of the 1800 United States presidential election.
+Members of the Pennsylvania General Assembly chose 15 electors to represent Pennsylvania in the Electoral College.
 Eight Democratic-Republican electors and seven Federalist electors were selected.
-Unlike in the previous election, when one elector split his ballot between Republican Thomas Jefferson and Federalist Thomas Pinckney, all 15 electors followed the party line, with the Republicans voting for Jefferson and his running mate Aaron Burr and the Federalists for incumbent President John Adams and his running, mate Charles Cotesworth Pinckney.
+Unlike in the previous election, when one elector split his ballot between Republican Thomas Jefferson and Federalist Thomas Pinckney, all 15 electors followed the party line, with the Republicans voting for Jefferson and his running mate Aaron Burr and the Federalists for incumbent President John Adams and his running mate Charles Cotesworth Pinckney.
 This was the first and only U.S. presidential election in which Pennsylvania's electors were not chosen by popular vote.

-Nationally, Jefferson and his Burr, received 73 electoral votes apiece, to 65 for Adams and 64 for Pinckney.
+Nationally, Jefferson and his running mate Burr, received 73 electoral votes apiece, to 65 for Adams and 64 for Pinckney.
 The tie between Jefferson and Burr led to a contingent election in the House of Representatives, which Jefferson won, becoming the third president of the United States on March 4, 1801.

 In 1800, there was no general statute governing all elections in Pennsylvania; instead, the legislature passed a new law in advance of each election to lay out the rules by which it would proceed.
 Following the 1799 state elections, the Assembly was divided between the Republican-controlled House of Representatives and the Federalist-controlled Senate and was therefore unable to pass an election law.
 House Republicans supported a plan to choose all 15 electors by a statewide popular vote, as had been done in previous elections, but the 13 Federalist senators opposed this measure in the belief Jefferson would win an overwhelming victory (as he had in 1796) if the choice were put to the population at-large.
-They instead proposed that the electors be chosen from specially-drawn districts in order to maximize the Federalist vote and deny Jefferson the whole part of the Pennsylvania delegation.
+They instead proposed that the electors be chosen from specially drawn districts in order to maximize the Federalist vote and deny Jefferson the whole part of the Pennsylvania delegation.